ritza-co/fusionauth-quickstart-springboot-web/README.md

 ### Spring Web complete-app

-The `complete-app` directory contains a minimal SpringBoot app configured to authenticate with locally running FusionAuth.
+The `complete-application` directory contains a minimal SpringBoot app configured to authenticate with locally running FusionAuth.

 Install the dependencies via the Maven wrapper and run the app server with:
 ```
-cd complete-app
+cd complete-application
 ./mvnw package
 ./mvnw spring-boot:run
 ```